DarkFlippers/unleashed-firmware/documentation/UniRFRemix.md

 * ##### Universal RF Map
   - Backwards compatible with [jimilinuxguy Universal RF Remote](https://github.com/jimilinuxguy/flipperzero-universal-rf-remote) map file.
 You should be able to use the map file as is with both versions.
   - Recommend that you update the map file (if you using "jimilinuxguy's Universal RF" file) to the version included in this repo.
+  - You can also create file with `.txt` extension `subghz/assets/universal_rf_map.txt` and this file will be used instead of default file
   - File path should not have any spaces or special characters (- and _ excluded).
   - Labels are limited to 12 characters.
     - Why?
 This is to prevent overlapping elements on screen.